Piz Maler

 Description

-We have registered our tour the evening before at the tourist office and we arrive in time at the valley station of the nostalgic cable car Tgom.
-So we overcome the first 600 meters of altitude quite comfortably, and we enjoy the deep view of the whole valley.
-The ascent from the mountain station over the broad ridge and over the Piz Nual is a treat.
-After the Carvers dil Tgom we decide whether we manage the small descent of about 100 meters with or without skins.
-From here it goes out of a hollow in leisurely hairpin bends through hilly terrain to the ski depot.
+We registered our route the evening before at the tourist office and arrive early at the valley station of the nostalgic Tgom cable car.
+This way we comfortably overcome the first 600 meters of elevation and enjoy the deep view over the entire valley.
+The ascent from the mountain station over the broad ridge and over Piz Nual is a treat.
+After the Carvers dil Tgom we decide whether to handle the small descent of about 100 meters of elevation with or without skins.
+From a hollow it goes off here in leisurely switchbacks through hilly terrain to the ski depot.
 The ridge to the summit is airy and exposed.
-At the summit cross, a 360 degree panorama of the first quality awaits us!
+At the summit cross, a 360-degree panorama of the highest quality awaits us!

-The descent leads over the north-facing slope to Selva, down to the Rhine.
-In the lower part we have to look for the best way through the alder perennials a little.
-For the return climb to the train station in Chamut we expect about half an hour.
-The train takes us back to Sedrun.
+The descent leads over the north-facing slope down to Selva, towards the Rhine.
+In the lower part, we have to look for the best way a little through the alder bushes.
+For the ascent back to the Tschamut railway station, calculate about half an hour.
+The train brings us back to Sedrun.

-Variant for the ascent: From Selva in a direct line via Stavel da Mut to the summit.
+Variant for the ascent: From Selva in a direct line over Stavel da Mut to the summit.

-Departure option: From Carvers dil Tgom to Alp Nual and Rueras.
+Variant for the descent: From Carvers dil Tgom to Alp Nual and then to Rueras.

 In Selva you can be picked up by a taxi: